Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Introduction

 for $\beta =1,2,3,4$, with corresponding no-flux boundary and mass normalisation conditions.
+In the case $d=2$, \eqref{eq:4PDE} models a network of noisy grid cells \cite{CHS}.
 Grid cells, discovered in \cite{gridcells}, are neurons which play a pivotal role in spatial representation by firing (emitting spikes) in a hexagonal pattern as a mammal moves around in an open environment, see \cite{tenyears} for a short summary.
 In addition to the mechanisms already incorporated in \eqref{eqn:2}, \eqref{eq:4PDE} also splits the neurons into four different groups, each having their orientation preference in physical space: $\beta =1,2,3,4$ (north, west, south, east).
 To model the observed behaviour of grid cells, an orientation preference dependent shift $r^\beta$ is included in the connectivity $W^\beta(x-y)=W(x-y-r^\beta)$, and \eqref{eq:4PDE} is connected with the movement of a mammal through the orientation and time dependent input $B^\beta$.
 We note however, that time dependent behaviour is beyond the scope of the present manuscript.
 In the rest of the manuscript we therefore assume $B^\beta(t) = B$, where $B$ is a constant, as was done in \cite{CHS}.

 In \cite{tenyears} understanding the effects of noise on networks of grid cells was emphasized as a challenge, and this sparked the development and initial study of \eqref{eq:4PDE} in \cite{CHS}.
 The model \eqref{eq:4PDE}, which is based on the ODE models of \cite{coueyetal,burakfiete}, has been rigorously shown to be the mean-field limit of a network of stochastic grid cells with Gaussian independent noise \cite{CCS21} by adapting Sznitman's coupling method \cite{Sznitman1991}.
 Furthermore, novel evidence pointing towards a toroidal connectivity for grid cells has recently been provided in \cite{Gardner2022} by using topological data analysis tools.